habanerohq/pantry/README.markdown

 ## Where pantry stacks its data

 The <code>stack</code> method creates a pantry file in the data/pantries of your project (It will create the directory if it does not exist).
 The file name defaults to the underscored pantry subscripted with an auto-generated gernation number.
-Therefore, the first time you stack an instance of FirstPantry, it will create a file called data/pantries/first_pantry_1.pantry
+Therefore, the first time you stack an instance of <code>FirstPantry</code>, it will create a file called data/pantries/first_pantry_1.pantry

 As yet, we are yet to provide an overriding capability for this.

 ## Value ids

 The first challenge for pantry is how to deal with inconsistent and conflicting ids.
 To do this pantry looks for a "value id" amongst the columns of the table.
 A value id is a column, or collection of columns, that uniquely identifies each row in the table.
 Pantry assumes such a combination of columns exists that will produce a unique value key.
 Otherwise, why is the row stored in the database?
-Pantry can use foreign keys in a value key and will will recursively discover the value key of the object being referenced by a foreign key.
+Pantry can use foreign keys in a value key and will will recursively discover the value id of the object being referenced by a foreign key.

-Pantry determines the value id, according to the following strategy:
+Pantry determines the value id according to the following strategy:

 1. first, it check to see if you have declared a value key explicitly
-3. next, it looks for validates_uniqueness_of validators in the corresponding model, and takes the first one to be the value id
+3. next, it looks for <code>validates_uniqueness_of</code> validators in the corresponding model, and takes the first one to be the value id
 2. next, it looks for columns that are named as if they could contain unique data and selects the first one it finds as the value id.
-The columns it looks for (in order) are: :descriptor, :name, :label, :title
+The columns it looks for (in order) are: <code>descriptor</code>, <code>name</code>, <code>label</code>, <code>title</code>
 4. finally, if Pantry cannot determine a value id it will not stack rows from the table.

-In the example above, assuming there are no validators declared (yes, we know there should be!), Pantry will use descriptor as the value_id.
+In the example above, assuming there are no validators declared (yes, we know there should be!), Pantry will use descriptor as the value id.
 That means that when these tables are merged together, duplicates arise for each of the descriptors 'black' and 'white'.
-When it comes time to use the stacked FirstPantry in the second database, Pantry will employ a merge strategy to ensure duplicates do not persist.
+When it comes time to use the stacked <code>FirstPantry</code> in the second database, Pantry will employ a merge strategy to ensure duplicates do not persist.
 If you want all rows to persist on the second database, you will need to explicitly define a value id for the table.

 ### Explicitly defining a value id